maximilianobarriosn/Big_Data/README.md

 ## 1. Repository Description

-My name is Maximiliano and I was a Ssr Python Developer but now working in Big Data & Cloud (GCP) projects.
+My name is Maximiliano and I was a Python Developer but now working in Big Data & Cloud (GCP) projects.
 Preparing to certificate as a Professional Data Engineer in Google Cloud Platform.

 This directory includes code and examples related to Big Data Analytics and Processing.
 Also has some basic operations in Python, SQL, Linux, etc.